Cruise with Galapagos Conservation Trust

 Tel: 020 7399 7440 (UK) / +44 20 7399 7440 (outside the UK)

-We would like to thank Ice Tracks/Wild Tracks and Enchanted Expeditions in advance, who are generously supporting our efforts to raise money for conservation through this cruise.
+We would like to thank Ice Tracks/Wild Tracks and the owners of Beluga in advance, who are generously supporting our efforts to raise money for conservation through this cruise.

 “We have had the good fortune to join two Galapagos cruises organised by the Galapagos Conservation Trust (GCT).
 They were both very special experiences.
 Quite apart from the satisfaction of knowing that we were supporting the work of the GCT, the cruises themselves were exceptional with respect to the like-minded fellow passengers, the superb guides and the itinerary.
 The opportunity to meet individuals active in conservation and research added an extra dimension.
 If you plan to visit Galapagos, this is the way.”